-In the case of an appeal by the county of the monitoring results, the Local County Social Service Agency director submits an appeal request to the Work First Program Manager of the Economic and Family Services Section detailing the reason for the appeal within 30 days of the date of the written notification from the WFPM.
+In the case of an appeal by the county of the monitoring results, the Local County Social Service Agency director submits an appeal request to the Assistant Section Chief of the Economic and Family Services Section detailing the reason for the appeal within 30 days of the date of the written notification from the WFPM.
 The appeal request must be on the agency's letterhead and signed by the director.
+Each county is limited to one appeal per monitoring event.